jrsmth/spring/content/03-dependency-injection/exercises/solid/src/main/java/com/jrsmiffy/springguru/solid/interfaceSegregation/README.md

 # Interface Segregation Principle
-* Make interfaces fine-grained; they should not force the implementing class to implement a method that it does not need
+* Make interfaces fine-grained so that they do not force their clients to implement redundant methods